-Here’s the reason I was conflicted.
-When it comes to bed sheets, I am particular.
-Call me a sheet snob and you’d have me pegged, which could make my personal standards too high to be considered affordable.
+When it comes to bedsheets, I am particular.
+Call me a sheet snob and you’d have me pegged, which means that my personal standards could be too high to be considered affordable.

 For me, sheets have to fit well, too.
-The fitted sheet cannot pop off the corners of the mattress; but it can’t be too big, so as to become baggy, which can lead to bunching up.
+The fitted sheet cannot pop off the corners of the mattress, but it can’t be too big to become baggy, which can lead to bunching up.
 Above all, my sheets must be 100% cotton.
 Not linen, not microfiber or polyester or any other type of fiber or blend thereof.

-Seriously, if the sheets are not right, I don’t sleep well.
+Seriously, I don’t sleep well if the sheets are not right.
 And by well I mean sound asleep—not tossing, turning, and continuously waking up.

 Where did the percale go?

-We used to depend on the word “percale” to be the sign of a great sheet, but truth be told percale has nothing to do with fiber content.
+We used to depend on the word “percale” to be the sign of a fine cotton sheet, but truth be told percale has nothing to do with fiber content.
 Percale refers to a type of tight weave, most often made from cotton, but not necessarily so.
-I’ve been fooled by percale sheets that turn out to be polyester percale or microfiber percale—not the fine cotton percale I remember from childhood.
+I’ve been fooled by “percale” sheets that turn out to be polyester percale or microfiber percale—not the fine cotton percale I remember from childhood.

-For my testing, both when this posted originally and again nearly two years later, and to offer you my honest reviews, I’ve purchased contenders from luxury brands to less pricey offerings for my testing.
+I’ve purchased contenders from luxury brands to less pricey offerings for my testing.
 Again, let me be perfectly clear that companies did not send me samples of their sheets to test.
 If that should happen, I would fully disclose that to you.

-Once again, I’ve confirmed my previous conclusion that the word luxury on the label together with a big number on the price tag doesn’t necessarily guarantee a joyful outcome.
+I can confirm that the word “luxury” on the label together with a big number on the price tag does not necessarily guarantee a joyful outcome.

-Having heard the radio commercials, I bit the bullet and ordered a basic set (fitted, flat and two pillowcases) in size Cal King from this luxury online bed linen company.
-Price: $260.
-Given that price, I assumed that surely, Boll and Branch would be the secret to a consistent good night’s sleep.
+Having heard the radio commercials, I bit the bullet and ordered a basic set (fitted, flat, two pillowcases) in size Cal King from this luxury online bed linen company.
+Given the price, I assumed that surely, Boll and Branch would be the secret to a consistent good night’s sleep.

 After several months of use here’s my review: The sheets are 100% cotton fabric.
 The weave and “hand” (the way it feels to the touch) are excellent.
 The sheets come out of the dryer semi-wrinkled—a characteristic of any 100% cotton sheet—and I have an iron.
 Yes, I do iron sheets.

-What I do not like is that they are cut too generously.
+What I do not like is that Boll and Branch sheets are cut too generously.
 The fitted sheet is too large to create a nice, tight fit.
 It’s baggy.
 And the flat sheet is oversized, which means it hangs almost to the floor.
 It must be tucked in all the way around for the bed to look well-made during the day.
 And that price!
 Seriously? $268 for one set Cal King.

 Another company with high marks by those who have reviewed its product online, Red Land Cotton, grows and manufactures its luxury cotton bed linens right here in the USA, a feature I like a lot!
 Red Land Cotton offers sheets in sets, but also individual fitted and flat sheets.
 The fitted sheets come in a choice of two depths: 14-inches and 16-inches.
 So many great features!

-I was hopeful enough to order a Red Land Cotton Classic set—14-inch depth, Cal King, in white.
-Price: $260, again.
+I was hopeful enough to order a Red Land Cotton Basic Set 16-inch depth, Cal King, in white.

 As usual, I laundered the sheets before the first use.
 They came out of the dryer very wrinkled, so out came the ironing board.

-After several weeks of use and multiple washes and ironings, both my husband and I found the Red Land Classic sheets to have a stiff, heavy, and almost rough hand.
-They feel to us as if they’ve been starched.
-Unlike so many folks who have reviewed these sheets with glowing reports at the Red Land Cotton site, I’m not thrilled.
-These sheets keep me awake.
-So does the price.
+After several weeks of use and multiple washes and ironings, both my husband and I found the Red Land Basic sheets to have a stiff, heavy, and almost rough hand.
+They feel to us as if they’ve been starched, somewhat sandpaper-like, even after being ironed.

 In anticipation of updating this post, I decided to give a new line of bed sheets—Giza Dream Sheets from MyPillow.com—a trial run.
-List price for Cal-King: $185.
+List price for one set Cal King: $219.98.

-My research reveals that “lyocell” is a process that spins rayon thread from wood (in this case bamboo) that is then woven into fabric.
-I bit the bullet and placed my order for a Cal King set in white.
+My research reveals that lyocell is a process that spins rayon thread from wood (in this case bamboo), which is then woven into fabric.
+I bit the bullet and placed my order for a Signature Sateen Sheet Set, Cal King in white.
 List price: $198.

 The sheets arrived and my first impression was not to be thrilled.
-The care tag started off with an instruction that the sheets must be washed in cold water only.
+The care tag started with an instruction that the sheets must only be washed in cold water.
 Bed linens?
 No way!
-The tag goes on to say the sheets are prone to pilling, followed by this instruction for how to remove the pilling: “Remove with a fabric shaver or carefully trim with scissors.”
+The tag says the sheets are prone to pilling, followed by this instruction for how to remove the pilling: “Remove with a fabric shaver or carefully trim with scissors.”
 Oh, my.

 On the first run through the washer and dry, these sheets produced almost more lint than my machine’s lint trap could hold.
 It was stuffed!

-These sheets feel like polyester.
+Ettitude sheets feel like polyester.
 They’re slick and thin.
-I returned them during my “30-night-free-trial” period for a full refund.
+I returned them during my 30-night-free-trial period for a full refund.